perez-eduardo/Quantum-Computing-LLM/Docs/quantum-computing-assistant-design.md

 ### Purpose

 The custom 1.2M parameter model has limited knowledge capacity.
-RAG compensates by retrieving relevant document chunks at query time, providing context the small model couldn't memorize.
+RAG compensates by retrieving relevant document chunks at query time.

+**Key insight from training:** Small models learn vocabulary, not reasoning.
+The model outputs quantum terminology but answers are incoherent.
+RAG provides the actual knowledge at inference time.

 ### Chunking Strategy